Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • pronounced pallor of the skin;

-Due to stagnation of blood in the vessels, the work of the internal organs worsens: the stomach, liver and kidneys.
+Due to stagnation of blood in the vessels, the functioning of internal organs: the stomach, liver and kidneys deteriorates.

 Diagnosis of the disease

-For the diagnosis of chronic coronary artery disease at an early stage, there are a number of modern informative methods.
+There are a number of modern informative methods for diagnosing chronic ischemic heart disease at an early stage.
 With their help, the clinical diagnosis is clarified and the method of subsequent treatment is determined.

-First of all, the doctor conducts a detailed survey of the patient, auscultation, analyzes the complaints, and finds out the family history.
+First of all, the doctor conducts a detailed survey of the patient, auscultates, analyzes complaints, and finds out family history.

-The next stage is laboratory tests to identify various inflammatory processes in the patient's body and other disorders.
-For this, it is carried out:
+The next stage is laboratory tests to identify various inflammatory processes in the patient’s body and other disorders.
+For this purpose the following is carried out:

 • biochemical and general blood test;